 - While at the DOJ, lead trial attorney in the trial of F. Lee Bailey v.
 United States, arising out of the lawyer’s contract claim against prosecutors (there are some interesting stories to share).
 Handled multiple trials before the Court of Federal Claims, including claims litigation and bid protest injunction hearings, and argued numerous cases before the Federal Circuit and U.S. Court of International Trade.

 Jeff is a former Department of Justice (DOJ) trial attorney who is now principal claims and investigations counsel to some of the most successful and sophisticated contractors and vendors in the country.
-Jeff maintains compliance practices in IT, health care, financial services, construction, and defense, with experience in domestic preference issues, General Services Administration (GSA) and Veterans Administration (VA) FSS schedules and other government-wide agreements, prevailing wage and other employment regulations, E-Rate, and small business issues.
+Jeff maintains compliance practices in health care, defense, aerospace, communications, financial services, and infrastructure.
 Jeff is regularly engaged as special counsel for government contracts in M&A transactions involving federal contractors, and Jeff has even testified as an expert on government contracts before a federal criminal jury.

 Jeff is ranked in Chambers USA: America’s Leading Lawyers for Business in the area of government contracts and The Best Lawyers in America® in the area of construction litigation.

 - District of Columbia